therampagerado/blockpaymentlogo/README.md

 # Block Payment Logos

-The block payment logos allows you to add payment logos to your product pages.
+The block payment logos allows you to add payment logos to your left/right column or your footer.

 ## Description

-The block payment logo module allows you to add payment logos to your product page to let customer know what payment forms you accept.
+The block payment logo module allows you to add payment logos to your left/right column or your footer to let customer know what payment forms you accept.
+You can edit your logos by modifying the .tpl file according to your needs.

 ## License